brimshot/quickPatterns/README.md

 ### Setting pattern speeds

 Updates and changes in quickPatterns operate on a tick system.
-Each tick, active patterns are drawn and any updates processed.
+Each tick, active patterns are drawn and any pending changes processed.

 The default tick length is 25 milliseconds, but the length of a tick is configurable on the controller.
-To change the master tick length, use the setTickMillis() function
+To change the master tick length, use the setTickMillis() method

 ```
 quickPatterns.setTickMillis(50); //sets tick length to 50 milliseconds
 ```

 By default each pattern will update once per tick.
-This can be changed with the pattern configuration method drawEveryNTicks(), which allows for setting the render frequency of a given patterns.
+This can be changed with the pattern configuration method drawEveryNTicks(), which allows for lowering a patterns render frequency.

 ```
 quickPatterns.addPattern(new bouncingPulse(8))